Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_5_nf_hpc.md

     git clone https://github.com/Sydney-Informatics-Hub/config-demo-nf.git
     ```

-### Where did my task actually run?

-Our first run used the local executor, which means all computation happened directly on the login node, the same machine where we typed the command.
-This is perfectly fine for quick tests or debugging, but not suitable for real workloads on HPC systems.

-On HPC, heavy computation should be handled by compute nodes managed by a job scheduler.

-To make that happen, we’ll use Nextflow configuration files.

 ## 1.5.3 Configuring for the scheduler

 If we were to run `nextflow run config-demo-nf/main.nf` right now without any parameters, the workflow would run entirely on the login node.
 As we've mentioned already, this is not good practice, and we should instead make sure that we are submitting jobs via the HPC scheduler.
 In Nextflow, we do this by specifying the **executor** in the Nextflow **configuration**.